Skip to content

 1. Open the dashboard in Edit mode.

-7. Click Save to save the dashboard.
+6. Click Apply, then Save the dashboard.

 Make the dashboard public to allow access without authentication.